umn-asr/lastpassify/README.md

 Now when you run a `gem sources --list` at the commandline, Artifactory should be listed along with RubyGems.org

+Finally, your Bundler needs to be configured to be able to authenticate and pull gems from Artifactory:

+`$ bundle config artifactory.umn.edu <USERNAME>:<YOUR_API_KEY>`

-The gem can be installed globally for your version of Ruby by running `gem update && gem install lastpassify`.
+The gem can be installed globally for your version of Ruby by running `gem sources -u && gem install lastpassify`.
 Otherwise to install it per-project, see the next section for instructions.

 #### Adding to your project's Gemfile